jwanglab/fusilli/README.md

 11. `-r, --report`

-Including this flag will additionally output a data frame with ALL reads (regardless if they pass filtering criteria) and columns for calculated metrics of filters described above along with whether each read passes criteria, represented by TRUE (pass) or FALSE (failed) values.
+Including this flag will additionally output a data frame with **all** reads (regardless if they pass filtering criteria) and columns for calculated metrics of filters described above along with whether each read passes criteria, represented by TRUE (pass) or FALSE (failed) values.
-The report will print to `stdout` if the `-o, --outpath` is not supplied.
-The `-o, --outpath` MUST be supplied.
+The `-o, --outpath` MUST be supplied to access the report.
 The dataframe will output to a tab-delimited, file in the specified directory ending in `_fusilli_read_summary.txt` See below for more details.